KathyReid/pivotsummit-2016/transcript.md

 SLIDE: Introduction

 Good afternoon everyone, and thanks *NAME* for that excellent introduction.
 I know it's pretty late in the afternoon, and many of you have travelled considerable distance to be here, so a huge thank you for coming to the beautiful city of Geelong - my home town - and for sticking around for the afternoon sessions.

-I'm Kathy Reid, and I work at the intersection of emerging technologies, open source and technical communities - an incredibly interesting field to work in.
-I'm basically a professional geek who gets paid to work bringing people and technology closer together - and that's a good thing.
+I'm Kathy Reid, and I work at the intersection of emerging technologies, open source and technical communities.
+As the Vice President of Linux Australia, I help oversee open source initiatives in Australia, such as WordCamps, DrupalSouth and Linux Conference Australia, and as part of Creative Geelong I help champion the creative and digital industries in Geelong.

 The title of my talk today - "They're jobs, Jim, but not as we know them" - is very deliberately intended.
 If you think of some of recent job titles emanating from Silicon Valley - like *Cloud Architect* or *Big Data Visionary* or *Clickthrough Analyst*, they seem almost surreal.
-As we hear daily reports of increasing automation and artificial intelligence, you could be forgiven for thinking that jobs of the future are from another planet, unrecognisable, almost ... alien.
+As we hear daily reports of increasing automation and artificial intelligence, you could be forgiven for thinking that jobs of the future are from another planet, unrecognisable, an alien species to be studied.

 SLIDE: Alien